ansible/workshops/exercises/ansible_security/1.3-snort/README.md

         ids_rule_state: present
 ```

 Let's quickly look at what is actually happening here: the rule header is `alert tcp and any -> any any`, so we create an alert for tcp traffic from any source to any destination.
-The rule options define the human readable Snort message when the rule matches, and `uriconten` which is a specialized version of `content` making it easier to analyze URIs.
-The `classtype` is set to `attempted-used` which is the default class for "attempted user privilege gain" and the SID is set to a value high enough for user defined rules.
+The rule options define the human readable Snort message when the rule matches, and `uricontent` which is a specialized version of `content` making it easier to analyze URIs.
+The `classtype` is set to `attempted-user` which is the default class for "attempted user privilege gain" and the SID is set to a value high enough for user defined rules.
 The priority is `1`.
 Finally since this is the first version of this rule we set the revision to `1`.

 The other variables set the rules file a the user defined location and set that the rule should be created if not there (`present`).